JannetEkka/asha-chatbot/docs/user_guide.md

 - "Tell me about workshops" - Learn about specific event types
 - "When is the next webinar?" - Find out about scheduled webinars

-### Mentorship Queries
+### Networking and Mentorship Queries

-- "How can I find a mentor?" - Learn about mentorship opportunities
+- "How can I find a mentor?" - Learn about networking opportunities
-- "Tell me about mentorship programs" - Get detailed information about programs
+- "Tell me about professional groups" - Get information about groups on Herkey
-- "How does mentorship work?" - Understand the mentorship process
+- "How can I connect with other professionals?" - Understand networking options

 ### Career Advice Queries